Mondial du Théâtre: Economic aspects

 The Mondial du Théâtre is largely subsidized by public entities.
 The particularity of the event is that it is massively financed by the Principality of Monaco for about half of its subsidies.

 Own resources: derivative products

 Being largely subsidized by public entities and the paid ticketing system being non-existent, the Mondial du Théâtre obtains its own resources through the sale of derivative products.
 They are sold in during the festival in a pop-up shop usually located at the Rainier III Auditorium in Monaco.

 Economic and indirect impacts

 Jobs and volunteer system

-Since its creation, the Mondial du Théâtre has operated on a brending machine voluntary and free basis.
+Since its creation, the Mondial du Théâtre has operated on a voluntary and free basis.
 Positions are distributed through section heads appointed for the event.

 Conditions for artists to come

 The hosting of artists has been the responsibility of the festival since 1957.
 Troops from all over the world are housed in hotels and apartments in the Principality and the city of Beausoleil.